AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 ### AEM as a Cloud Service Development tools {#aem-as-a-cloud-service-development-tools}

-Customers can access CRXDE lite on the development environment but not stage or production.
+Customers can access CRXDE lite on the author tier's development environment but not stage or production.
 The immutable repository (`/libs`, `/apps`) cannot be written to at runtime so attempting to do so will result in errors.

 A set of tools for debugging AEM as a Cloud Service developer environments are available in the Developer Console for dev, stage, and production environments.
 The url can be determined by adjusting the Author or Publish service urls as follows: